RobertTDowling/stm32h7-heartrate-monitor/README.md

     y += a_below*(x-y)
 ```

 Setting `a_above = a_below`, we get the normal EMA.
-Making a_above significantly larger (i.e, a shorter time constant, faster moving) than a_below, the filter skews high.
+Making `a_above` significantly larger (i.e, a shorter time constant, faster moving) than `a_below`, the filter skews high.
 It is quick to move up, but slow to come back down again.
 In practice, `a_above=1/100` and `a_below=1/2000` works amazingly well, and is trivially more expensive to compute than the normal EMA.
 No history, no sorting to find a histogram, no numerically unstable narrow band filter.
 Yay.

 ![graphic4.png](/doc/graphic4.png)